-Many economists claim that the WTO and other trading systems are biased against developing nations.
-Many developed nations adopt protectionist strategies which doesn’t really help liberalize trade.
+Many economists claim that the World Trade Organization (WTO) and other trading systems are biased against developing nations.
+Many developed nations adopt protectionist strategies which don’t really help liberalize trade.

 Costs of Economic Growth

-There are two problems that are associated with the economic growth:
+There are two problems associated with the economic growth: